Carlee Russell’s attorney expects her to be charged over fake disappearance

 An attorney representing Carlee Russell has said he expects her to be charged over false claims that she was abducted.

 Emory Anthony told local news station WDHN that he had met with Hoover Police Department detectives to discuss his client’s case.
-Mr Anthony said that Mr Russell was “dealing with her issues” but did not elaborate on what motivated her false claims.
+Mr Anthony said that Ms Russell was better but still “dealing with her issues.”

 “It was a great meeting; It was a short meeting,” Mr Anthony said.
-“We tried to identify some things about where we go from here; There’s responsibilities that we need to take care of.”
+“We tried to identify some things about where we go from here.
+There [are] responsibilities that we need to take care of.”

+Mr Anthony’s remarks come just a day after authorities confirmed that Ms Russell, 25, had admitted to lying about being kidnapped on the side of a highway after stopping to check on a toddler.
+The attorney did not elaborate on what motivated Ms Russell’s fake story.

-He added: “I know you have a hundred questions but we won’t be able to answer them at this point in time,” Mr Anthony said.
+He added: “I know you have a hundred questions but we won’t be able to answer them at this point in time, but just walk with us and we should be through this shortly ,” Mr Anthony said.

+A statement issued by Mr Anthony and read out by Hoover Police Chief Nicholas Derzis on Monday revealed that there was no kidnapping and no baby on the side of the road as Ms Russell had claimed on a 911 call shortly after before going missing on 13 July.

+“My client did not see a baby on the side of the road.
+My client did not leave the Hoover area when she was identified as a missing person.
+My client did not have any help in this incident, but this was a single act done by herself,” the statement read.
+“My client apologises for her actions to this community, the volunteers who were searching for her, to the Hoover Police Department and other agencies as well, as to her friends and family.”

 Join our commenting forum